k2view-academy/K2View-Academy/articles/26_fabric_security/03_fabric_LUI_encryption.md

 - Master key, [input key](/articles/26_fabric_security/02_fabric_entities_design.md#fabric-master-key) generated.

 Since each Instance ID has a different value, Fabric creates a different key for each Instance ID.
 Fabric saves the key description of each Instance ID in the ENTITY table in the Storage DB.
 This way, Fabric can decrypt the entity when necessary.
-The encrypted master key used to encrypt the Instance ID can be taken from the KEYS table according to the key's description.
+The encrypted master key used to encrypt the Instance ID can be retrieved from the KEYS table based on the key's description.

 ## Encrypting an LUI Using the Fabric Studio